State terrorism: Israel

 In November 2023, Turkish President Recep Tayyip Erdoğan accused Israel of being "a terrorist state" committing war crimes and violating international law in the Gaza Strip.
 He said Israeli settlers in the occupied Palestinian territories should be recognized as "terrorists".

-In December 2023, Cuban President Miguel Díaz-Canel condemned the genocide of Palestinians in Gaza and called Israel a "terrorist state".
+In December 2023, First Secretary of the Communist Party of Cuba Miguel Díaz-Canel condemned the genocide of Palestinians in Gaza and called Israel a "terrorist state".

 The 2024 Lebanon pager explosions, which killed 39 people and wounded nearly 3,500, have been widely attributed to Israel.
 Iran referred to the attacks as "Israeli terrorism".
 Leon Panetta, the former-CIA director, also termed the attack terrorism.

+Two former Israeli Prime Ministers (Ehud Olmert and Ehud Barak) joined others in making the case that the IDF not only neglects but also supports and directly participates in terrorism against Palestinians in the West Bank.
+They submitted a demand letter asking the Israeli government to take action to "eradicate Jewish terrorism".
+They state that terrorism is the "...overt policy by the Israeli government and its prime minister in general, and by the relevant ministers in particular".

 Libya

 In the 1980s, Libya under Muammar Gaddafi was accused of state terrorism following attacks abroad such as the Lockerbie bombing.
 Between 9 July and 15 August 1984 seventeen merchant vessels were damaged in the Gulf of Suez and Bab al-Mandeb straits by underwater explosions.
 Terrorist group Al Jihad (thought to be a pro-Iranian Shiite group connected to the Palestine Liberation Organisation) issued a claim of responsibility for the mining, but circumstantial evidence indicated that Libya was responsible.